-The Leadership Development and Compensation Committee of the Board of Directors (the "Committee") believes that the 2021 compensation of our Named Executive Officers appropriately reflects and rewards their significant contributions to the Company's strong performance in a year that continued to test the strength and resiliency of all of our employees.
+The Leadership Development and Compensation Committee of the Board of Directors (the "Committee") believes that the 2022 compensation of our Named Executive Officers appropriately reflects and rewards their significant contributions to the Company's strong performance in a year that included a number of extraordinary events, including the announcement that the Company had entered into a merger agreement with certain affiliates of Standard General L.P. on February 22, 2022 ("Merger Agreement"), and a challenging macroeconomic environment.

-The Committee continuously reviews the structure of our executive compensation program and, based on shareholder feedback over recent years, has further strengthened the link between pay and performance and enhanced our disclosure of executive compensation structure and practices.
+The Committee continuously reviews the structure of our executive compensation program and, based on shareholder feedback over recent years, has endeavored to further strengthen the link between pay and performance and enhanced our disclosure of executive compensation structure and practices.
+Our 2022 compensation program also was impacted by compensation-related provisions contained in the Merger Agreement.

-This Compensation Discussion and Analysis (CD&A) explains the guiding principles and practices upon which our executive compensation program is based and the 2021 compensation paid to our Named Executive Officers (also referred to as "NEOs"), who for the 2021 fiscal year were:
+This Compensation Discussion and Analysis (CD&A) explains the guiding principles and practices upon which our executive compensation program is based and the 2022 compensation paid to our Named Executive Officers (also referred to as "NEOs"), who for the 2022 fiscal year were: